zetabank-devteam/teacher_manual/docs/source/build_tutorial/4.assembly_diy_kit/bottom_layer.rst

 |
 |

 14. Connect the battery checker cable to the BAT3 terminal on the power board.
+A battery checker displays the remaining capacity and voltage of a battery.

     .. thumbnail:: /_images/build_tutorial/4.assembly_diy_kit/1-14.jpg